-Do you operate a tourist accommodation (e.g. hotel, bed and breakfast, holiday park, camp site or marina) in the Netherlands?
+Do you operate a tourist accommodation such as a hotel, bed and breakfast, holiday park, camp site, or marina in the Netherlands?
 You have to pay the municipal tourist tax for providing accommodation to guests from outside your municipality.
 You can pass on the tourist tax to your guests.

 Types of tourist tax

 - land tourist tax (for accommodation in hotels, bed and breakfasts, holiday cottages, caravans, tents, etc.)